Forestf90/FindTreasure/README.md

 When player find moster he lose all points and his life.

-The game ends when all plaers click stop button or loses there lifes.
+The game ends when all players click stop button or loses there lifes.

 ![](images/game_js.gif)